codebypatrickleung/kopru-cli/README.md

 6. Run Kopru using one of these methods:

 Step 1-5 are the hardest part!
 Now, run Kopru to start the migration.
 There are three ways to provide Kopru with the required parameters: environment variables, command-line flags, or a configuration file.
 There are only a few required parameters, which essentially identify the source Azure resource group/VM and target OCI compartment/subnet.
 So basically, just tell Kopru what Azure VM to migrate and where to put it in OCI.
+Here's an example using environment variables:

   - **Environment variables**:
     ```bash
-    export AZURE_COMPUTE_NAME="my-vm"
+    export AZURE_COMPUTE_NAME="azure-vm"
-    export AZURE_RESOURCE_GROUP="my-rg"
+    export AZURE_RESOURCE_GROUP="azure-vm-rg"
     export OCI_COMPARTMENT_ID="ocid1.compartment.oc1..."
     export OCI_SUBNET_ID="ocid1.subnet.oc1..."
     export OCI_IMAGE_OS="Ubuntu"
     export OCI_IMAGE_OS_VERSION="24.04"
     ./kopru
-    ```
-  - **Command-line flags**:
-    ```bash
-    ./kopru --azure-compute-name my-vm \
-         --azure-resource-group my-rg \
-         --oci-compartment-id "ocid1.compartment.oc1..." \
-         --oci-subnet-id "ocid1.subnet.oc1..."
-    ```
-  - **Configuration file**:
-    ```bash
-    ./kopru --config /path/to/kopru-config.env
     ```

 For a full list of parameters, see `./kopru --help` or refer to the [Configuration Parameters](kopru-config.env.template) document.